msaari/relevanssi/readme.txt

 * John Calahan for extensive 4.0 beta testing.

 == Changelog ==
+= 4.8.3 =
+* New feature: Both `relevanssi_fuzzy_query` and `relevanssi_term_where` now get the current search term as a parameter.
+* Minor fix: Relevanssi database tables don't have PRIMARY keys, only UNIQUE keys.
+In case this is a problem (for example on Digital Ocean servers), deactivate and activate Relevanssi to fix the problem.
+* Minor fix: When `posts_per_page` was set to -1, the `max_num_pages` was incorrectly set to the number of posts found.
+It should, of course, be 1.
+* Minor fix: Excluding from logs didn't work if user IDs had spaces between them ('user_a, user_b').
+This is now fixed for good, the earlier fix didn't work.

 = 4.8.2 =
 * New feature: New filter hook `relevanssi_term_where` lets you filter the term WHERE conditional for the search query.
 * Minor fix: Doing the document count updates asynchronously caused problems in some cases (eg. importing posts).
 Now the document count is only updated after a full indexing and once per week.